hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 - Provides music data →
 - bae imports that exact release

+**Path 3: Import from folder (folder-first)**

+- User clicks "Import from Folder" →
+- Selects folder containing music files →
+- bae detects metadata from audio files, CUE sheets, and folder name →
+- bae searches Discogs using detected metadata (DISCID if available, otherwise artist/album/year) →
+- Shows ranked matches with confidence scores →
+- User selects match (or auto-selected if confidence > 95%) →
+- Navigates to ImportWorkflow with selected master/release →
+- Provides music data →
+- bae imports the release

-Both paths result in importing a Discogs release.
+All paths result in importing a Discogs release.
 When importing via a master, bae automatically uses that master's main_release.
-The choice depends on whether the user knows which specific pressing their music files represent.
+The folder-first path automatically identifies the album from existing metadata, making it ideal when users have organized music folders but don't know the exact Discogs release.

 ## Album Search